Sleep Medicine Billing Services in Utah

 Why Utah Sleep Medicine Practices Need Specialized Billing

-Utah's healthcare market includes 8,000+ physicians, and sleep medicine practices here face a payer market dominated by SelectHealth (Intermountain) on the commercial side and Utah Medicaid on the public payer side.
-Medicare claims are processed through Noridian, which applies its own Local Coverage Determinations that directly affect sleep medicine procedure coverage and medical necessity requirements.
+Utah's healthcare market includes 8,000+ physicians, and sleep medicine practices here face a payer market dominated by SelectHealth (owned by Intermountain Health) on the commercial side and Utah Medicaid (managed care administered through four Accountable Care Organizations) on the public payer side.
+Medicare claims are processed through Noridian Healthcare Solutions (Jurisdiction F), which applies its own Local Coverage Determinations that directly affect sleep medicine procedure coverage and medical necessity requirements.
 Generic billing teams without UT specific knowledge leave revenue on the table.

 Sleep Medicine billing itself is complex.
 Sleep medicine billing uses polysomnography codes (95810 for diagnostic PSG, 95811 for PSG with CPAP titration), home sleep testing codes (95800-95801), split-night study billing rules, and the Multiple Sleep Latency Test (95805) for narcolepsy evaluation.
 CPAP compliance monitoring (4 hours per night for 70% of nights over 30 consecutive days) determines ongoing DME coverage and generates separate billable services.
-When you combine this coding complexity with Utah's specific payer rules, authorization requirements, and 3 Utah Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Salt Lake City to St. George and across Utah.
+When you combine this coding complexity with Utah's specific payer rules, authorization requirements, and 4 Utah Medicaid (managed care administered through four Accountable Care Organizations) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Salt Lake City to West Jordan and across Utah.

 Code